 Area Recommendation Management Response Responsible person Target Date Priority The Council should adopt a priority-based approach to budget setting, whereby resources are focused on the Council's priority areas.
 Applying a 4.5% savings target across the board (a 'salami slice' approach) is difficult to put into practice and not achievable in the long term, is vague in how savings will actually be achieved and does not protect priority areas.
 Financial Management: Budget setting The Council should carry out self-evaluation on completion of projects, to confirm whether the project achieved its stated aims, delivered value for money, and how it performed against budget (in terms of cost and time).
 Management recognise the difficulty with this approach and promotes that a more selective approach in line with Council priorities is the way forward.
 Executive Manager - Finance 31 March 2019 High As highlighted in 'Best Value' audits conducted at other councils, the Council needs to demonstrate how its actions actually make a difference to the lives of residents - the Council should ensure such a section is included on any post-completion evaluation of projects.
 (Refer to page 29 and 32 for details) Value for Money: The Annual Performance Report should be clearly linked to the Council's strategic priorities and the Partnership Plan, with appropriate analysis given - especially in areas of poor performance (including the impact this has on achievability of the objective and remedial work taken).
-A recent Council Customer First survey asked the public for views on how the Council provides performance information.
-Executive Services will Executive Manager - 31 Performance reporting The Council also needs to reconsider how the report is presented in future years to ensure that the message presented to the public is fair and balanced. ensure that feedback from that exercise, together with the recommendations in this Action Plan, is taken March 2019 High (Refer to page 41 for details) into account in producing the next annual public performance report.
+Executive Manager - 31 Performance reporting The Council also needs to reconsider how the report is presented in future years to ensure that the message presented to the public is fair and balanced. ensure that feedback from that exercise, together with the recommendations in this Action Plan, is taken Executive March 2019 High (Refer to page 41 for details) into account in producing the next annual public performance report.

-d d ig Recommendation Management Response Responsible person Target Date Priority Priority Financial Reporting calendar Copre The Council should reconsider its reporting calendar for reporting to Committee and Council, narrowing the gap between the time the monitoring reports are prepared and when they are presented to Members.
-We also recommend that the Council consider reporting on a more risk-based approach, with higher risk areas being reported more regularly and lower risk areas less frequently.
-Work is due to commence on the reporting calendar for 2019/20.
+Area Recommendation Management Response Responsible person Target Date Priority Priority Financial Management: Reporting calendar , Work is due to commence on the reporting calendar for 2019/20.
 This will take account of the recommendations made in relation to performance and financial reporting timescales, alongside the needs of other business and reporting requirements and timescales.
-Executive Manager - Governance & Law 31 March 2019 Medium \$ (Refer to page 32 for details) As reference & Further of the planning engine incomplete incomplet As the Council is currently refreshing the Council Plan, we recommend that it is made clear within the Council Plan how the strategic priorities and plans of the Council align with and help achieve the priorities in the Partnership Plan.
+Executive Manager - Governance & Law 31 March 2019 Medium (Refer to page 32 for details) Governance &amp; Transparency: Partnership planning As the Council is currently refreshing the Council Plan, we recommend that it is made clear within the Council Plan how the strategic priorities and plans of the Council align with and help achieve the priorities in the Partnership Plan.
 Further, it is important that comprehensive delivery plans are developed in the near future to ensure that the aims of the Partnership Plan are achieved.
 These delivery plans need to include measurable milestones to allow monitoring of performance.
 The Shetland Partnership is commencing the development of delivery plans.
 The Partnership is also developing the governance structure to ensure the plans are monitored against the milestones for changing individual and community outcomes.
 The Council's Corporate Plan halfway review is being reported to the Council in September.
 Directorate Performance reports now refer to both the Corporate Plan performance and the Directorate's links to the partnership plan.
 This will be made clearer in the revised Directorate plans developed as part of the budget preparation process between September 2018- February 2019.
 Chief Executive 31 March 2019 Medium